classPythonAddike/Addike-CT/README.md

 ### ⬅️ Contributing

 Unfortunately, since Addike-CT is still in the alpha stage, contributing is not supported yet.
 Hopefully, it will be allowed soon!
-However, you can still open issues, or ping [me](https://discord.com/users/702432228160045106) in the [Tech-With-Tim Discord Server](discord.gg/twt) for suggestions!
+However, you can still open issues, or ping [me](https://discord.com/users/702432228160045106) in the [Fire Army Discord Server](https://discord.gg/GzbExg3Q) for suggestions!

 <!---See the list of [contributors](https://github.com/Addike-CT/Backend/contributors) who participated in this project.--->